lorentzben/labnotebook/content/post/2022-11-14-shailes-deseq2-analysis/index.md

 And compare FC and uncorrected p-values.

 I decided to run the wald test on the 5 tissues and to look into the gene lists, to make my time worthwhile since there are going to be a ton of hits, I want to sort by p/q value and then sort by fold change to see the smallest p and the largest fold change.
 Then tomorrow I should see about implementing the DESeq2 analysis to see if the results are similar or different.
+Slurm job:  32544

 ### Visualize Ampliseq